denersoares/D4rwin/README.md

 Key Features:
 - Allows for more complex filtering, meeting multiple simultaneous requirements to build both qualitative (ortholog-based) and quantitatively well-sampled clusters.
 - Supports integration of a custom taxonomic dictionary (following the example in *ALL_taxonomy_summary.tsv* and maintaining the same name) or the widely used NCBI standard dictionary.
-Users are encouraged to standardize the nomenclature manually or using regular expressions before BLAST and clustering.
+Users are encouraged to standardize the taxonomy manually or using regular expressions before BLAST and clustering.
 - Implements parallel processing for increased efficiency, supporting large taxonomic groups and high-performance computing infrastructures.
 - Automatically extracts clustering criteria from the configuration file, including:
   - Minimum sequence number and thresholds for BLAST parameters (alignment length, E-value, qcovs, qcovshsp).